hansnielsen/irssi-scripts/README.md

 This is a collection of irssi scripts that I have written.
 Individual scripts have more documentation in the script itself.

+For information on how to use scripts in irssi, see [http://scripts.irssi.org/](the irssi scripts page).

 All scripts are licensed under the Simplified BSD license; see LICENSE.

 ## detacher.pl